 Ireland’s second ranked institution, University College Dublin, also has specific scholarships for Indian undergraduates.
 The UCD Global Undergraduate Scholarship scheme offers five tuition fee scholarships worth €5,000 (about US$6,500) for science programs, and four worth €2,500 (US$3,250) for business, social sciences and arts.
 There’s also one UCD Global Excellence Undergraduate Scholarship, which offers a 50% fee reduction, available in all subjects except medicine, veterinary medicine and radiography.

-Heading to the southern hemisphere, some Australian universities also offer dedicated scholarships for Indian students at undergraduate level.
+Heading to the southern hemisphere, a number of top Australian universities also offer scholarships for Indian students at undergraduate level.
 At the University of Wollongong, one successful Indian applicant each year is selected for the UOW Bradman Foundation Scholarship, which means a 50% fee reduction.

 Back in Asia, the Huawai Maitree Scholarship program offers scholarships for Indian students, both undergraduates and graduates, to study in China.
 Ten scholarships are available in 2013, with preference given to those applying for courses in science and technology, social studies, culture and development.
 Each award covers full tuition fees as well as living expenses.

-As mentioned above, there are even more scholarships for Indian students at the master’s and PhD levels.
-And of course, there are many more scholarships for which Indian students may be eligible – some open to students from a particular group of countries, some for all international students, and some for everyone regardless of nationality.
+Of course, there are many more scholarships for which Indian students may be eligible – some open to students from a particular group of countries, some for all international students, and some for everyone regardless of nationality.
+And, as mentioned above, there are even more scholarships available for Indian students at the master’s and PhD levels.